ramosmicael/VidyoConnector-cordova/README.md

 Few more changes before we can build the project

 In VidyoIOHybrid\platforms\android\res\values\ folder you will have strings.xml and strings2.xml.
-Merge these files in to a single file strings.xml
+Merge these files in to a single file strings.xml and delete strings2.xml

 add an additional import to VidyoIOHybrid\platforms\android\src\com\vidyo\vidyoconnector\VidyoIOActivity.java